Kong/docs.konghq.com/app/enterprise/0.36-x/proxy.md

 {"message":"Please use HTTPS protocol"}
 ```

-Since Kong 1.0 it's possible to create routes for raw TCP (not necessarily HTTP)
+Since Kong 1.0 and Kong Enterprise 0.35, it's possible to create routes for raw TCP (not necessarily HTTP)
 connections by using `"tcp"` in the `protocols` attribute:

 ```json